Gravitational effects in birefringent quantum electrodynamics: Scattering and anomalous magnetic moment

 \subsection{Electron in an external magnetic field}

 We now study the scattering of an electron in a quasi-static and uniform external magnetic field.
 At tree level, this process consists of merely the vertex~(\ref{vertex}) and, thus, it does not contain any correction of the perturbation $E^{abcd}$.
-For this reason, we study one-loop radiative corrections to the vertex, which will provide us with the anomalous magnetic moment of the electron in the presence of ray-optically invisible perturbations of a Minkowskian spacetime.
+For this reason, we study one-loop radiative corrections to the vertex, which will provide us with the anomalous magnetic moment of the electron on an effectively flat region of a general linear background.

 The said process, up to one-loop, is the sum of two diagrams: the tree-level vertex and the one-loop contribution.
 We thus write